 Changing negative thinking is possible and achievable.
 I have learned that when I concentrate the majority of my thoughts on the negative aspects of life, whether that be my own or otherwise, I feel much more negative and downhearted.
 Or, if I focus on all my shortcomings, failures and disappointments and ignore all my successes and achievements, I feel much more pessimistic and negative.
 My self-image and self-esteem suffer.
 For many years, I concentrated the majority of my thoughts on the negative in just this way, and I was extremely unhappy as a result.

 Shifting Thoughts From the Negative to the Positive

 We can change what is within our control to change, and life can improve, no matter what has already happened to us.
-It is possible to achieve a shift in our thought process, if one applies concentrated, consistent effort.
+It is also possible to change our thought process, if we apply concentrated, consistent effort.

-So every time you catch yourself thinking negatively, try shifting your thinking to a more positive thought, outlook and stance.
-Try to find all the positives in your life, rather than focusing on any negatives, and remind yourself of those each time you find yourself falling into a negative thought pattern.
+Every time you catch yourself thinking negatively, try shifting your thinking to a more positive thought, outlook or stance.
+Try to see all the positives in your life, rather than focusing on the negatives, and remind yourself of the positives each time you find yourself falling into a negative thought pattern.

 Also try to be optimistic and hopeful about the future, in knowing that the future is untold and that we can create our own futures.
 Lastly, know that life can improve and change for the better.
 Know that any storm you face is temporary and will eventually pass.

 So, here’s to changing negative thinking and here’s to your happiness!